-Anchor has almost 50 years of experience as a national provider of care and housing for older people and provides an unparalleled range of services.
+Anchor has 50 years of experience as a national provider of care and housing for older people and provides an unparalleled range of services.
 We remember that each person is an individual and you can trust us to ensure that the care we provide reflects that.
 We have won many awards for our pioneering work, including dementia care, our Denham Garden Village retirement homes, and the catering in our care homes.

 - The Anchor Group is a not-for-profit organisation.
 What does that mean?